Frequently Asked Questions (FAQ)

 Researchers looking to acquire biospecimen and associated data from the CBR may submit a Use Proposal Form.

 Central Biorepository (CBR) offers a variety of services to U-M investigators for the safe and monitored management of biospecimens including temperature-controlled storage, preparation of derivatives from these specimens, aliquoting, distribution, and the production of specimen collection kits.
-To view a price list for CBR services, click here
+View a price list for CBR services.

 In order to obtain IRB approval, you will need to complete a HUM application within eResearch and possibly a REP application.